wiiznokes/LibreFanControl/README.md

 <img src="assets/mainPage.png" alt="app image">

 Windows is currently the only supported OS.
+For supporting Linux, we will need to implement an interface used in Kotlin.
-High usage of RAM can be seen for now, but it will be improve in future update I hope
+High usage of RAM can be seen for now, but it will be improve in future update I hope.

 ------